 The production capacity for producing yarn from staple fibers is measured in spindle equivalents.
 The production capacity of a ring spindle serves as the basis.
 The spinning unit of a rotor spinning machine corresponds to the productivity of five to six ring spindles, whereas that of an air-jet spinning machine corresponds to the productivity of 20 ring spindles.

-A total of more than 250 million spindle equivalents are used worldwide to produce yarn from the around 50 million tons of staple fibers, of which around 100 million are in China, 55 million in India, 70 million in the Asian countries (excluding China, India and Turkey) and 12 million in Turkey.
-Every year, between 11 and 13 million spindle equivalents are installed worldwide.
-In 2020, Rieter delivered 850 000 spindle equivalents (2019: 1.32 million).
+A total of more than 250 million spindle equivalents worldwide were used in 2021 to produce yarn from the around 50 million tons of staple fibers, of which around 100 million are in China, 55 million in India, 70 million in the Asian countries (excluding China, India and Turkey) and 12 million in Turkey.
+Every year, between 11 and 13 million spindle equivalents are installed on average.
+Rieter delivered 1.69 million spindle equivalents (2020: 0.85 million) in 2021.
 In addition, spinning mills require wear and spare parts for ongoing operation.

 The world market for staple fiber machines, which is relevant for Rieter, has an annual volume of CHF 3 200 to 4 000 million.
 Rieter is the market leader with a market share of around 30 percent.